Child Support Guidelines

 There's no evidence that any one model is superior to any other model in terms of increased compliance, consistency, and ease of administration.
 But there is some evidence concerning adequacy of awards.
 One study indicates that the income shares model produces the highest awards for low-income families, the Melson Formula model produces the highest award for middle-income families, and the percentage of income model produces the highest awards in upper-income families.

 Given the discretion that many judges have over child support orders and the various models that can be used, it may not always be easy to predict how much you could pay in child support.
-This can also make it difficult for you to start planning for your next steps in life.
-However, an experienced family law attorney who practices in your area would have a much better idea of how your courts determine child support.
 Make things easier on yourself and reach out to an experienced child support attorney today to discuss your specific situation.